0xCurvy/curvy-docs/docs/eth-belgrade-use-case.md

 Curvy enabled private and verifiable RSVP deposits:

 - Participants sent ETH to ETH Belgrade’s Curvy ID using the Curvy Wallet.
-- Each transaction was automatically routed through a stealth address, making it private and unlinkable.
+- Each transaction was automatically routed through a unique stealth address, making it private and unlinkable.
 - Participants included a private encrypted message (e.g. their name or ticket ID), visible only to ETH Belgrade organisers in their Curvy Wallet.

 ### The Benefits